Persian Style - Interior Design Explained

 Persian interiors often begin from the ground up, literally.
 A hand-knotted or high-quality Persian rug instantly infuses color, intricate patterns, and authenticity.
 Choose a rug with bold, classic motifs—think medallions or florals—in rich hues such as red, navy, and gold.
 Position it as the focal point in your living or dining area for maximum impact and cultural flair.

-Mix and layer soft textiles such as velvet or silk cushions, throws, and drapes in jewel tones.
-This adds a tactile, cozy feel while also introducing pattern and visual richness.
-Look for pillows with traditional Persian motifs like paisleys or arabesques, and don’t shy away from combining several patterns—it’s all about embracing abundance and texture.
+Mix and layer textiles like cushions, throws and drapes in rich fabrics such as velvet or silk.
+This design choice adds a tactile, cozy feel while also introducing pattern and visual richness.
+Find pillows with traditional Persian motifs like paisleys or arabesques and mix several patterns for an eclectic look—a fusion of abundance and texture is key.

 Low, carved wooden furniture echoes traditional Persian seating.
 Look for coffee tables, benches, or accent chairs with intricate designs or mother-of-pearl inlays.
 If you can’t find authentic pieces, opt for modern furniture with similar lines and wood tones to evoke the look in a contemporary way.